jacobp100/react-global-component-stack/README.md

 The first argument is the default props, and the second is a function that is run whenever the props change.
 The function is actually called with `(currentProps, previousProps)`, so you can be more efficient about updates.

+When there are no `Title` components mounted, the updater will get called with the default props, and the page title will be cleared.
+If you render two `Title` components, and one of them unmounts, the document's title will be what is defined in the remaining component.

 Say we want to implement a way to hide the home indicator on the new iPhone X. We can implement some native code that can toggle it, and expose a component as so.

 ```